 I was on the way home from a friend's house.
 I pulled into a parking lot because I passed my street (I am new to town).
 I wanted to check my messages and get my bearings.
 After I had done this, I saw flashing lights, and two cops approached my car.
 I was asked to do a field sobriety test, and...
 Read more »

 Wow, what a nightmare.
 I'm a bit surprised it's just now surfacing.
 To answer your question, the statute of limitations for most misdemeanors in Ohio, including DUI, is two years (http://codes.ohio.gov/orc/2901.13).
-That being said, I'm not sure that the statute of limitations would apply in this...Read more »
+That being said, I'm not sure that the statute of limitations would...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.